About this Session

 Kelsey has been involved in the Adelaide musical theatre scene since she was 15, when she performed in Essential Talent Performing Arts’ production of Aladdin, which was performed for school holiday entertainment in Rundle Mall.

 Other notable ensemble performances have been High School Musical (AYT 2013), CATS (The MET 2015), Bye Bye Birdie (The Met 2017) and Spamalot (Marie Clark Musical Theatre 2018).
-She has also been privileged to play The Mistress in Evita (The Met 2015) and Polly Pry in the Australian premiere of Cannibal the Musical (Briggs & Heaysman Theatre Co.
-2016).
+She has also been privileged to play The Mistress in Evita (The Met 2015), Polly Pry in the Australian premiere of Cannibal the Musical (Briggs & Heaysman Theatre Co.
+2016), Kate in the South Australian premiere of If/Then (Segue Productions) and most recently Heather Duke in Segue Productions Heathers: The Musical.

 Maisie loves food and has spent her life breaking into song mid mouthful.
 She couldn’t believe her luck when she came across Pelican Productions 3 years ago and discovered other people her age who broke into song too.